MacLaSa: Multi-Aspect Controllable Text Generation via Efficient Sampling from Compact Latent Space: Experiments

 \subsection{Main Results}

 \paragraph{Automatic Evaluations} We conduct experiments in the two-aspect control setting and compare our method with several strong baselines.
-The automatic evaluation results are illustrated in Table~\ref{tab:main_multi}.
+The results of automatic evaluation are depicted in Table~\ref{tab:main_multi}.
 We calculate the average correctness scores of eight attribute combinations as the final results for each method.
+We also report the standard deviations, which stand for the stability of models among different runs.
+Moreover, we assess the average inference time required to generate a single sentence for each method.

-We observe that existing baselines can only perform well on individual evaluation metrics.
-There is no method that achieves good controllability and high linguistic quality simultaneously, which is important for multi-aspect control.
-PPLM can generate fluent and diverse sentences but is short on attribute alignment.
-Mix\&Match and Contrastive perform well on attribute relevance, while sacrifice linguistic quality.
+We note that existing baselines excel in individual evaluation metrics but struggle to concurrently achieve good controllability and superior linguistic quality, which is essential for multi-aspect control.
+PPLM and MaRCo can generate fluent sentences but fall short in attribute accuracy.
+In contrast, Mix\&Match demonstrates strong attribute controllability, yet the text quality is subpar.
+Moreover, optimization-based methods, including PPLM and Mix\&Match, exhibit severe slow inference speeds due to their complex iterations or searching in the high-dimensional text space.
+The Contrastive method attains a high correctness score in multi-aspect control by training separate continuous prefix vectors for each aspect.
+However, the mutual interference of different prefixes results in diminished text quality.
 LatentOps has average performance over baseline models.
-The Distribution method is able to generate very fluent texts with high attribute relevance, but lacks diversity.
+The Distribution method generates highly fluent texts with good attribute correctness scores but lacks textual diversity.

-Our method, MacLaSa, demonstrates encouraging performance gains on the average correctness score, with an improvement of 12.94\% compared to the strongest baseline.
-This result shows our superiority in multi-aspect controllability.
-Additionally, MacLaSa exhibits better linguistic quality than the Contrastive method, highlighting the advantages of learning a compact latent space.
-While MacLaSa may have slightly inferior textual diversity compared to other strong baselines, it falls within a normal interval.
-Overall, MacLaSa achieves good and balanced performance in terms of attribute alignment, linguistic quality, and diversity.
+MacLaSa showcases a notable performance boost in average correctness scores, achieving an 11.62\% improvement compared to the strongest baseline.
+This result highlights our superiority in multi-aspect controllability.
+Additionally, MacLaSa displays good linguistic quality compared to previous method, emphasizing the benefits of learning a compact latent space.
+Our approach also exhibits substantial advantages in generation efficiency.
+Compared to the parameter-efficient prefix-based Contrastive method, our method demonstrates a remarkable 5.9$\times$ faster in inference speeds.
+In summary, MacLaSa surpasses existing baselines in attribute correctness and textual quality while keeping high inference speeds.

-We also compare the average inference speed for each method.
-The inference speed of PPLM and Mix\&Match is notably slow due to their complicated search/optimization in the high-dimensional text space.
-In contrast, our method has significant advantages in generation efficiency because we perform sampling in the low-dimensional latent space.
-The Contrastive method is $5.9\times$ slower than ours as they prepend extra prompt vectors to the activations of GPT-2.
-Distribution and our method manipulate the latent space using different search/sampling techniques, resulting in slightly different efficiency.
-Compared to other methods, Distribution and ours have the fastest inference speed.